StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Usage

+What I mean with "*search*" in the following:

+- In editing view open the command pallet with `CTRL+P` and run `Search Articles`.
+- (Start typing, select one of the options and watch the magic happen and the link appear.)

 ### Getting Started

 1. Install the plugin and enable it.
 2. Set your language and format in the settings.
+3. Start *searching* :)

 ### Features

->What I mean with "*search*" in the following:
->
->- In editing view open the command pallet with `CTRL+P` and run `Search Articles`.
->- (Start typing, select one of the options and watch the magic happen and the link appear.)

 - Basic links
    Just *search* from somewhere in your file.